Poros in Greece

 The monastery of Zoodochos Pigis.

 There is a wide range of hotels and pensions in Poros Town, and at some of the beaches.
 You can also stay in Galatas and go by boat to Poros.
 Many do so.
 Sometimes letters of rooms show up when the ferries dock at the port, sometimes not.
-We have not had any problems arranging accommodation on site, but it is still safest to book a hotel in advance.
-Next time we go to Poros we will stay at Panorama Apartments, which many of the readers of Kalimera (the Swedish version of Kalispera) recommend.
+It is best to book a hotel in advance.
+Below are three suggestions for good hotels.

 Part of the waterfront of Poros Town.